Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 [https://usegalaxy.org/u/lakshmanw/h/transcriptome-analysis](URL).
 Copy and paste the link into your browser for access.

 ## Integrated Variant Analysis Pipeline
 This step takes inputs (variants) from the exome and transcription analysis pipes.
-First mapped RNA-seq data (no fusions) is run on cufflinks to remove artifacts.
-Next the annovar tool is used to annotate the variants, find expressed rare and deletrious variants.
+First mapped RNA-seq data (no fusions) is run on **cufflinks** to remove artifacts.
+Next the **annovar** tool is used to annotate and find expressed rare and deletrious variants.
 The genes are identified and the information is run against the drug-gene interaction database [www.dgidb.org](url).
 Finally a summary of the genes, mutations and potential drugs is generated.
 Below is the link all the pipelines and data.
 Copy and paste the link in your browser for access.
 [https://usegalaxy.org/u/lakshmanw/h/-integrated-variant-analysis-new](URL)

 ## Bugs and Issues: